tanqiya/tp/docs/UserGuide.md

 ### 2.1.
 Purpose of this User Guide

+This document is designed to provide documentation for people who will be using Teletubbies on a day-to-day basis.
+As most users of Teletubbies will have access to the features documented here, we recommend that you, as a user, read through this User Guide before using Teletubbies for the first time.

-This User Guide is designed to help you become familiar with the features available in Teletubbies, and in the process, create a seamless user experience for you.
-Telemarketers and telemarketer supervisors, such as yourselves, can look through this User Guide and try out some of the available features!
+If you are a Telemarketer or a Telemarketer supervisor, this User Guide is designed to help you become familiar with the features available in Teletubbies, so that you may have a smooth and seamless user experience with us.
+Telemarketers and telemarketer supervisors, such as yourselves, should look through this User Guide and try out some of our available features!

 [⏫ Back to content page](#table-of-contents)